andrewlogemann/471/eng471_syllabus.md

 Others of you may wish to consider an alternative format to the traditional research essay for this final project.
 I'm open to this.
 If you have a creative idea for exploring a question/idea about the future of reading, please let me know.
 Alternative formats for the final project must receive my approval before you write a proposal.

-The final draft of your final project is due by 11:59 p.m. on the date indicated in the schedule below.
+The final draft of your final project is due on the date indicated in the schedule below.
 You will submit your project electronically via Blackboard -- to do so, login to our Blackboard site, click on the "Final Project" link, click on the "Final Draft" link, and upload your file.
 This assignment will be assessed according to a grading rubric, which you should consult before submitting your essay to make sure you have included all of the required elements.
 A copy of the rubric is available on our course Blackboard site.

 # Course Policies